How it works?

 90%+ Score — Excellent

-Your website is among the cleanest on the internet.
-Exceptional optimization, minimal carbon footprint, and outstanding technical quality.
+Among the cleanest websites on the internet.
+Exceptional optimization and minimal carbon footprint.

 Why It Matters